Stan Jones Stops By To Talk About His New Single “The Promise” With The Mississippi Mass Choir

-Welcome Stan Jones of the Mississippi Mass Choir to the Get up church!
-He’s an award-winning singer and songwriter, and he’s here with us today.
+Grammy Dove, Stellar Award nominated, and winner of season 9 Sunday Best, welcome Melvin Chrispell III visited the Get Up!
+Church and blessed everyone with his new song “All Right” from his live album.

-Jones stopped in to talk about this new song, the promise from the Mississippi Mass Choir, his 34th-anniversary project.
-Erica asked, “You wrote this song and you’re singing lead on it.
-Tell us what this song means to you.”
-“This song is a song of faith.
-You know when the Lord speaks.
-To you and says he’s gonna do something.
-He’s a man that he cannot lie.
-So you have to believe that it’s going to happen just because it hasn’t happened yet doesn’t mean it won’t happen when he says it.” said Jones.
+During the interview, Crispell, shared a little bit about this song, “This song All Right is definitely a song that spoke to me when I heard it.
+It was written by KJ Scriven and some friends.
+And you know when it when it was brought to me, I was like, wow.
+Yeah, love him.
+You know, it was little, you know, Trappist vibe, you know.
+A little different feel to it.
+So I was like let me.
+Let me attack this and see if it’ll it work out and I’m I’m grateful to have been able to record that song.”

-Check out Stan Jones had everything to say about the special anniversary project, special guest, and more in our exclusive interview.
+Check out everything Melvin Chrispell III had to say about the new album, and more in our exclusive interview.

 -